 Aggressive and Effective Criminal Defense Attorneys at Affordable Rates

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients in state and federal court.
 We handle all criminal misdemeanor and felony cases.
-Our mission is to fight for the protection of our client’s rights and make sure that they are treated fairly and justly.
+Our mission is to fight to protect our client’s rights and make sure that they are treated fairly and justly.
 We have an unparalleled track record of obtaining extraordinary plea bargains and lenient sentences.
 Conversely, we have a reputation for being among the most effective criminal defense trial lawyers.
 Our attorneys are adept at both bench and jury trial practice.
 We will not let you down.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.